-This light vegan queso cheese dip contains aubergine and butternut squash to make it light and low calorie.
+Easy vegan queso cheese dip that contains aubergine/eggplant and butternut squash to make it light and low calorie.
 Perfect for those days where you want something filling and creamy but not too heavy.
-It’s also great being high in vegetables and vitamins.
+Nutritional yeast gives this dairy free whole foods dip a cheesy taste.

 - 2 Aubergines

 - ½ Butternut squash

 - 1 Onion